-Tim continues to work onstage with such productions as “Stage Kiss” at The Geffen Playhouse, “Under My Skin” at the Pasadena Playhouse, “Underneath The Lintel” at Santa Barbara’s Ensemble Theatre, Rogue Machine’s “Four Places,” winning Drama Critics Circle, Garland, and Ovation awards, and “The Receptionist” at the Odyssey Theatre, and he created “The Captain,” for the long running spoof, “Beverly Winwood Presents,” with Jennifer Coolidge, Melissa McCarthy, Mindy Sterling, Michael Hitchcock, Cheryl Hines, Paul Reubins, Jim Rash, Nat Faxon, and other Groundlings all stars.
+Tim continues to work onstage in such productions as “Vanya and Sonia and Masha and Spike,” at South Coast Repertory, “Stage Kiss,” at The Geffen Playhouse, “Under My Skin” at the Pasadena Playhouse, “Underneath The Lintel” at Santa Barbara’s Ensemble Theatre, Rogue Machine’s “Four Places,” winning Drama Critics Circle, Garland, and Ovation awards, and “The Receptionist” at the Odyssey Theatre, and he created “The Captain,” for the long running spoof, “Beverly Winwood Presents,” with Jennifer Coolidge, Melissa McCarthy, Mindy Sterling, Michael Hitchcock, Cheryl Hines, Paul Reubins, Jim Rash, Nat Faxon, and other Groundlings all stars.

 Tim continues to be a regular contributor to the LA alternative comedy and storytelling shows, “Uncabaret,” “Say The Word,” and “Rant and Rave.”

 Tim is proud of his work with the Los Angeles LGBT Center, their Transitional Living Program, and their youth development and mentoring program, LifeWorks.
-He has also volunteered with the Lockwood Elementary School, The Los Angeles Mission, Project Angel Food, and an organization called, “Stars For Stripes,” entertaining the US military troops overseas in Iraq, Kuwait, Honduras, and Cuba.
+He has volunteered with the Lockwood Elementary School, The Los Angeles Mission, Project Angel Food, and “Stars For Stripes,” entertaining the US military troops overseas in Iraq, Kuwait, Honduras, and Cuba.

 Stone Manners Salners agency